Exploring Bangkok with kids: A family-friendly travel guide

 2. Eat mango sticky rice

-Sold in many cafes, restaurants and at street food stalls around Thailand, don’t miss the opportunity to try mango sticky rice for the first time.
-Made from glutinous rice, fresh mango and coconut milk, enjoy it with either a spoon or your hands.
-But either way, you’ll enjoy it!
+Sold in many cafes, restaurants, and street food stalls around Thailand, mango sticky rice is a must-try.
+Made from glutinous rice, fresh mango, and coconut milk, it can be enjoyed with a spoon or your hands.
+It doesn’t matter how you eat it, you’ll enjoy it either way!

 3. Experience Bangkok’s famous floating and railway markets